Death of Elaine Herzberg: Cause investigation

 The county district attorney's office recused itself from the investigation, due to a prior joint partnership with Uber promoting their services as an alternative to driving under the influence of alcohol.

-Accounts of the crash have been conflicting in terms of the speed limit at the place of the incident.
+Accounts differ on the speed limit at the place of the incident.
 According to Tempe police the car was traveling in a 35 mph zone, but this is contradicted by a posted speed limit of 45 mph.

 The National Transportation Safety Board (NTSB) sent a team of federal investigators to gather data from vehicle instruments, and to examine vehicle condition along with the actions taken by the safety driver.
 Their preliminary findings were substantiated by multiple event data recorders and proved the vehicle was traveling 43 mph when Herzberg was first detected 6 seconds (378 ft) before impact; during 4.7 seconds the self driving system did not infer that emergency braking was needed.
 A vehicle traveling 43 mph can generally stop within 89 ft once the brakes are applied.
 The machine needed to be 1.3 seconds (82 ft) away prior to discerning that emergency braking was required, whereas at least that much distance was required to stop.
 The system failed to behave properly.
 A total stopping distance of 76 feet itself would imply a safe speed under 25 mph.
 Human intervention was still legally required.
 Computer perception–reaction time would have been a speed limiting factor had the technology been superior to humans in ambiguous situations; however, the nascent computerized braking technology was disabled the day of the crash, and the machine's apparent 4.7-second perception–reaction (alarm) time allowed the car to travel 250 ft.
 Video released by the police on March 21 showed the safety driver was not watching the road moments before the vehicle struck Herzberg.